-More information is available on both the Annual Allowance and the Lump Sum Allowances at https://member.railwayspensions.co.uk/ in the Resources section.
+More information is available on both the Annual Allowance and the Lump Sum Allowances at <a href="https://doi.org/10.2016/btps://doi.org/10.2016/btpse.20

-How you can take your BRASS funds at retirement
+How can you take your BRASS funds at retirement?

-When you take your benefits, the value of your BRASS Account is used to buy you extra pension in your section of the Scheme.
+When you take your benefits, the value of your BRASS Account is used to buy you extra pension in the Fund.
 However, you are required to take a tax-free cash lump sum equal to the value of your BRASS Account, up to the maximum allowed by HM Revenue & Customs.
-(Note: A different rule applies if you work for Unisys or RSSB - for more information on this please contact the Helpline).